BioMakers/13_Detecting-pathogens-in-sewage-sludge/README.md

 ![Farhaan](Pictures/farhaanheadshot.jpg)
 ![Samad](Pictures/samadheadshot.jpg)

+## Background Research and Design Proposal
+Living bacteria exhibits behaviour that can distinguish it from dead bacteria, which range from respiration, to growth, to consumption.
+These characteristics can be detected by, for example, detecting changes in oxygen levels, observing presence of specific type of bacteria under a petri dish, or observing absorption with flourescence microscopy.

+Movement is one of the behaviours of live microorganisms.
+There are a few scientific papers which use movement to quanitify the levels of bacteria, and generally they conclude that the more observed movement, the more number of bacteria is present.
+The method they use is speckle decorrelation, where a speckle pattern on a sample is observed with a digital camera and analysed for decorrelation - that is, how much movement there is in the video feed.
+The method is able to work with little pre-processing of the sample and can produce results immediately (compared to the long wait times needed for other biological processes used in other bacteria sensing methods).
+This is relevant to the need because it is important to quantify how well the solar cooker is killing bacteria, and not necessarily the specific strand of bacteria.
+Also as this measurement is needed out in the field in a harsh environment with little resources, the fact that there is no needed chemicals or enzymes needed makes this a viable option for in-field testing.

+## Design Implementation

 ## Software

 Explain functionality of software components (if any) as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
 Ideally, this should be pseudo code or an abstract graphical representation of your code e.g entity relationship diagram.
 Consider adding a screenshot of your User Interface.